 ‘Like [Stanley] Spencer, he dramatises the everyday in contemporary images and, depicting our clumsy, ridiculous ordinariness, brings alive for a modern, cynical audience the ghastly dissonance of this story of good and evil, sacrifice and humanity, answering on its own terms a 21st-century culture that regards the heroic as absurd.’

-Critic’s Choice, Jackie Wullschlager, Chief Visual Arts Critic, Financial Times (To read full article in the Financial Times, click: FT ).
+Critic’s Choice, Jackie Wullschlager, Chief Visual Arts Critic, Financial Times (To read full article in the Financial Times, click on last thumbnail above).

 To view the Stations of the Cross and verify opening hours: St John on Bethnal Green